ramonlins/AI-Driven-Game-NPCs/Unreal/MoveToGoal/readme.md

 - Final touches on the environment (like adding walls and a goal);

 Keep in mind this is all pretty casual.
 Feel free to dive in and take a look around!

+## Limitations
+- Uses localhost ports to exchange data between Unreal and Python.
+    - Multiple instances can have their ports collide, leading to errors.
+- Communication between Unreal and python is not secure.
+- On Linux, ports are not released immediately after the communication closes.
+As such, you cannot reuse ports right after closing a UnityEnvironment.